Impact123/AutoExecConfig/README.md

 ### An example

-Lets assume you already wrote a plugin with some convars which might look like this.
+Let's assume you already wrote a plugin with some convars which might look like this.

 ```SourcePawn
 public OnPluginStart()